-Guidelines on the Standards of Argumentation in the Social Sciences
+Guidelines on the Standards for Argumentation on Social Science Issues

 The guidelines presented on this page are available as a PDF file: here.

-Argumentation is a process through which individuals construct, justify, question, and/or evaluate claims (which may express viewpoints or emotions, draw on knowledge, and so on).
-Argumentation can be viewed as a social practice that is inherently dialogical and based on a set of norms.
+Argumentation is a process through which individuals construct, justify, question, and/or evaluate claims (which may express viewpoints or emotions, draw on knowledge, etc.).
+Argumentation can be viewed as a social practice—intrinsically dialogic and based on a set of norms.

 1. General Standards for Argumentation

-Argumentation is governed by standards that define what constitutes a sound argument.
-These standards may be general in nature or specific to the context in which the argument is developed.
-Three general standards are particularly important and deserve to be addressed in an educational setting: justification, consideration of others, and critical inquiry.
+Argumentation is governed by standards that define what constitutes a good argument.
+These standards may be general or specific to the context in which the argument is developed.
+Three general standards are particularly important and deserve to be addressed in an educational setting: justification, consideration of others, and questioning.

 Argumentation is a dialogic process in which the arguments and viewpoints of other participants must be taken into account.
 This involves developing, refuting, or qualifying the viewpoints of others, which helps to enrich the argument.